keras-team/keras-io/guides/md/custom_train_step_in_torch.md

                 metric.update_state(y, y_pred)

         # Return a dict mapping metric names to current value
+        # Note that it will include the loss (tracked in self.metrics).
         return {m.name: m.result() for m in self.metrics}

 ```